Group Comparisons

 PERmutational Multivariate ANalysis of VAriance (PERMANOVA) is a permutation-based technique - it makes no distributional assumptions about multivariate normality or homogeneity of variances.
 It can be thought of visually or geometrically.

-PERMANOVA is equivalent to MRPP under certain conditions (Reiss et al. 2009), but is more versatile and widely applicable.
+PERMANOVA is equivalent to MRPP under certain conditions (Reiss et al. 2009), but is much more versatile and widely applicable.
 Understanding its versatility requires also considering its flexibility and its limitations.
+PERMANOVA can be used to analyze complex models, including multiple factors, covariates, and interactions between terms.
+More information about this is provided in the chapters about complex designs and restricting permutations.

 Theory